grame-cncm/faustcourse/session5/content.md

 directly from the IDE such as Android Studio or XCode can help us save a lot of time here.

-Once the app project is generated, we can open in Android Studio or XCode.
+Once the app project is generated, we can open it in Android Studio or XCode.
 Some updates might have to be made here such as the version of Gradle or the target SDK on Android or the bundle identifier on iOS.
 We'll let you figure that out, it should be relatively simple.